Type System

 number

-type without any qualifier here is mapped to float64
+The base number type without any qualifier here is mapped to float64.
+The

 JSON Schema specification mentions it should actually be: